The Yards: Plot

 Leo Handler visits his mother Val's house in Queens, New York, where she throws a surprise party celebrating his parole.
 There he meets up with Willie Gutierrez, his cousin Erica Soltz's boyfriend, who thanks him for serving time in prison, implying that Leo had taken a fall for their gang of friends.
 Eager to support Val, who has a heart condition, Leo follows Willie's suggestion of working for Erica's stepfather, Frank Olchin.
 The next day, at the offices of his railway car repair company, the Electric Rail Corporation, in Maspeth, Frank offers to help finance Leo's studies during a 2-year machinist program.
-Needing work immediately, Leo asks if Willie could be allowed to join the company, but Frank declines.
+Needing work immediately, Leo asks if he could be allowed to join the company by working with Willie at accounts, as Willie had suggested at the party, but Frank declines.
 Willie commiserates with Leo that night at a nightclub, saying Frank also unsuccessfully tried to get him into a machinist program.

 At Brooklyn Borough Hall, Willie explains the inherent corruption in the contract system for repair work on the subways.
 After a hearing to award contracts, Hector Gallardo, co-owner of the Puerto Rican-owned Weltech Corporation, a minority company, approaches Willie about leaving Frank's firm for his.
 Willie declines and instead brings Leo with him to Roosevelt Island, where he bribes an official charged with awarding contracts.
 One night, Willie brings Leo to the Sunnyside repair yards, where he and his crew sabotage Weltech's work, hoping to lower their quality rating and lessen their ability to get contracts.
 Leo is instructed to stand watch while the crew sabotages the train couplings.
 Willie enters yard master Elliot Gorwitz's office to pay him off with Knicks tickets, but is ordered to remove his crew from the tracks, as Gallardo has already brought him $2,000 in cash.
 Gorwitz activates the alarm, which draws police officer Jerry Rifkin to the scene.
 Terrified of potentially returning to prison, Leo attempts escape, but when Rifkin starts assaulting him with his night stick, Leo beats him into unconsciousness.
 As he escapes, he witnesses Willie fatally stabbing Gorwitz.